Government of the British Virgin Islands

 His Majesty's Government of the Virgin Islands (usually simply referred to as the Government of the Virgin Islands) is the democratically elected government of the British Overseas Territory of the British Virgin Islands.
 It is regulated by the Constitution of the British Virgin Islands.

 The Government is led by the Premier, who selects all the remaining Ministers of Government.
 The Premier and the other Ministers belong to the supreme decision-making committee, known as the Cabinet.
 The Government Ministers are all members of House of Assembly, and are accountable to it.
 The Government is dependent upon the House to make primary legislation.
 King Charles III (represented by a Governor of the British Virgin Islands) is the head of state.
 The monarch (acting through the Governor) selects as Premier the leader of the political party most likely to command a majority in the House of Assembly.

 Elections in the British Virgin Islands are held approximately every four years, with a unicameral House of Assembly of 13 members (11 members elected by popular vote, plus the Speaker appointed by the House and the Attorney General).

 The current Premier is Natalio Wheatley who is a member of the ruling Virgin Islands Party, and the current Governor is John Rankin.

-Executive Government
+Executive government

-Although ultimate executive authority rests with the British Monarch exercising her powers through the Governor, the Territory is internally self-governing, and in practice Ministerial Government is exercised on a day-to-day basis by the Premier through Cabinet (although the Governor also sits in Cabinet).
-The British Virgin Islands operates under the Westminster system, and the Ministers and Cabinet are appointed from amongst the members of the Legislature and are not independently elected to executive office.
+Although ultimate executive authority rests with the British monarch exercising his powers through the Governor, the Territory is internally self-governing, and in practice Ministerial Government is exercised on a day-to-day basis by the Premier through Cabinet (although the Governor also sits in Cabinet).
+The British Virgin Islands operates under the Westminster system, and the Ministers and Cabinet are appointed from among the members of the Legislature and are not independently elected to executive office.

 The principal Ministries of Government are: